Plenty of women have wondered, "Why am I bleeding after sex?"

 - Cervical polyps (noncancerous growths)

 "If the bleeding is superficial, it could be connective tissue or skin tearing.
-This can occur if there are hormonal deficits, specifically estrogen and testosterone," says Heather Jeffcoat, DPT (opens in new tab).
+This can occur if there are hormonal deficits, specifically estrogen and testosterone," Heather Jeffcoat, DPT (opens in new tab) tells us.

 - Cervical cancer

 Heather Jeffcoat is the author of Sex Without Pain: A Self-Treatment Guide To The Sex Life You Deserve and the founder of Femina Physical Therapy.

 Although complications stemming from postcoital bleeding aren't likely, unless there is an underlying health issue in question, few indicators are to be aware of.
 According to the healthcare professionals, these are the symptoms to take note of:

 Women who present the issue of bleeding after sex to their gynecologists might have to undergo a few exams, including: